 Will Millennials and Gen Z Have Enough Money To Retire?

-Older sets love to talk about millennials like they’re spring chickens who have yet to step out into the big, mean world.
-But the oldest millennials are in their 40s.
-They’re putting money into 529 plans for their own children’s college educations.
-Gen Z, on the other hand, is just entering the workforce.
-They have the greatest tool any investor or saver could ever hope for — time.
-But is either generation walking a path that leads to a financially secure retirement?
+As hard as it might be to believe for older sets who still talk about millennials as if they’re kids, the oldest members of that generation are now in their 40s.
+Many millennials are putting money into 529 plans for their own children’s college educations.
+Gen Z, on the other hand, is just settling into the workforce.
+They’re in possession of the one resource that’s even more important to investing than money — time.
+But is either generation walking a path that will lead to a financially secure retirement?
 GOBankingRates asked the experts.

-Many are overinvested in the rock star stocks at the top of the Nasdaq composite when a more vanilla ETF might be a better long-term play.
+According to a study from IRA rollover service Capitalize, more than half of millennials and Gen Zers are investing in cryptocurrency as part of their retirement plans.
+But the tendency of young investors to gravitate toward risky, volatile and trendy investments isn’t limited to digital coins.
+Many are also overinvested in the rock star stocks at the top of the Nasdaq composite when a more vanilla ETF might be a better long-term play.

 But They’ve Also Been Blessed With Amazing Tech and Tools